MBagrat/personal-website/_posts/spring/2022-10-24-the-beginners-guide-transaction-in-spring.md

 - This stands for Java **Persistence Architecture**
 - The JPA is a Java specification for accessing, persisting and managing data between Java objects, classes and relational databases.
 - The JPA provides guidelines to develop an interface with certain standard levels.
-- But JPA doesn’t provide any implementation for that interface.
+- But JPA does not provide any implementation for that interface.
 - You can use the implementations of JPA like **Hibernate**.
 But remember, **JPA is a specification and Hibernate is one of the implementations of JPA**.

 ## Transaction management with Spring